 Nights camping with only 1 or 2 others: 32

-Days spent hiking with 1 or 2 others: 48 (23 days hiking with Mud Lantern, 21 days hiking with Stellar &/or Picky) Others I hiked with for a bit: Yoyo, Sofie, Jinx, Brian, Honeydew, Toejam, Tadpole, Grinder, Ethan, Emily & Gauge
+Days spent hiking with others: 39 (23 days hiking with Mud Lantern, 16 days hiking with Picky) Others I hiked with for a bit: Yoyo, Sofie, Jinx, Brian, Honeydew, Toejam, Tadpole, Grinder, Ethan, Emily & Gauge

 Previous hiking friends met along the way: Smiles, Jetpack, Doubledown, & Smackdown (all thru-hiking NOBO), Cuba, Yoyo, Open, Sofie (the latter 4 all met with me to visit and provide trail magic).
 I caught up to Pinestick near the end, who I’d met at the CDT trail wedding near the Green River, WY in 2019.

 Longest consecutive distance hiked alone: 290 miles from Katahdin to Gorham (aside for a few miles hiked with Tadpole south of Monson and day hikers summiting Katahdin).
 I also hiked about 400 miles of Virginia solo, relishing in the freedom of the trail in that section.

 Most Crowded Experiences: Hostels in Monson, Stratton, Gorham & Mizpah/Nauman hut/tentsite in the Whites (all on account of the NOBO bubble), then 3 shelters that were overly full due to the fall season: Gooch Mountain Shelter (near Springer), Calf Mountain Shelter & Peck’s Corner Shelter (Shenandoah NP and GSMNP, respectively).